philzook58/philzook58.github.io/_notes/Logic/term-rewriting.md

 Non recursive Macro expansions

 But maybe you need some mix of "called on smaller arguments" + definition unpacking

+Hmm.
+But weighted size is more or less KBO.
+And if we made the weight very high for the lower definitions, that might work too.

+You can remove extra ways from some algortihmic description of an ordering and it stays a partial ordering, just a weaker one.

+## KBO
+1. s > var_X if var_X is in s.
+Base case for variables.
+2. All number of occurances of variables must be equal or reduced.
+3. weighting function must be reduced
+4. to tie break some weighting function equivalnces, we can start a. check ordering on head symbols b. recursing into subterms

+Weighting function
+1. weight for all variables must be the same
+2. zero weights is fishy

+Otherwise it's the obvious add up the number of occurances of symbols weighted

 # Termination
 https://github.com/TermCOMP/TPDB termination problem database